• Skip to primary navigation

 • Oil - We used olive oil for this, as we find it's best for making a marinade.

 • Salt and pepper - Sea salt and black pepper help to perfectly season the lamb.
+Generously season.

-• Harissa - This North African hot red chilli paste can usually be found in a small jar next to the ready made pastes/lazy chilli garlics or in a tube in the world food aisle.
+• Harissa - This North African hot red chilli paste can usually be found in a small jar next to the ready made pastes/lazy chilli and garlics or in a tube in the world food aisle.
 The main ingredient is roasted red peppers and that is mixed with chillies, garlic, herbs and spices with a little rose and some oil, so it does have a little bit of a kick to it.
 It is easy to make your own Harissa Paste.

 • Lemon - This really lightens up the marinade for the lamb.
 Make sure you use a juicy lemon.